Boom Guide

 From there, follow the signs, and you’ll be on the path to an unforgettable festival experience.

 • What could be better than jumping onto a bus full of bouncy Boomers all on the same vibe?
-You just know you’re in for a good time when you join this funky crowd… Safe, sustainable, comfy and convenient: hop on board our humble charter bus at either Lisbon or Madrid airports and get a ride to the festival and back.
+You just know you’re in for a good time when you join this funky crowd… Safe, sustainable, comfy and convenient: hop on board our humble charter bus at either Lisbon, Porto or Madrid airports and get a ride to the festival and back.

-• Go HERE to know more about Boom Bus from Lisbon and Madrid.
+• Go HERE to know more about Boom Bus from Lisbon, Porto and Madrid.

 • Eco Fact: The Boom Bus has transported thousands of happy Boomers to the festival over the years.
 In 2023, a total of 157 Boom buses transported 20% of all Boomers.